Last Updated on August 24, 2023 by Jade

 Health risks have been identified with denture adhesives that contain zinc.
 The level of risk increases in relation to the long-term length of use and amount of adhesive used with each application.
-The concern comes from a potential of developing high zinc levels in the body.
+The concern comes from the potential of developing high zinc levels in the body.

 The side effects that have been identified in relation to long-term or excessive use of zinc-based denture adhesives are classified as neurological in nature.
-The symptoms include difficulty walking, tingling or weakness in arms and legs, numbness or blood disorders.
+The symptoms include difficulty walking, tingling or weakness in arms and legs, numbness, or blood disorders.

 Best Denture Adhesive For Lower Dentures

 Lower dentures require more attention than uppers as they fit differently than one another.
-This is because lowers can be dislodged easily by movements of your lips, tongue and cheek muscles.
+This is because lowers can be dislodged easily by movements of your lips, tongue, and cheek muscles.
 It may take some time to train yourself to not accidentally slide lowers out of place.